 - 2.19.
 It is agreed that the site now lies within the Bentley Conservation Area, which was designated in April 2025 - after the planning application was determined.
 The Conservation Area's designation was not subject to legal challenge.
 It is agreed that the Bentley Conservation Area Appraisal and Management Plan ("CAAMP") was formally adopted on 27 November 2025.
 The parties disagree on the level of harm that would result to the Conservation Area. - 2.20.
 It is agreed that paragraph 220 of NPPF applies. - 2.21.
 It is agreed that there are no current associations with the land within the Site and Bentley Hall or the Tollemache estate.
 It is agreed that the Scheme would not cause any physical impacts to identified areas of Ancient Woodland. - 2.22.
 It is agreed the only area of Ancient Woodland in proximity to the Site is Engry Wood. - 2.23.
-It is agreed that Potash Lane is not medieval in origin and was established in the late 18th century/early 19th century. - 2.24.
+It is agreed that there is the potential for Potash Lane to follow an earlier route and predate its first mapped appearance on the 1805 Mudge map.
+It is agreed that the Scheme would not cause any change to the route of this lane, nor any change in the ability to access and traverse it by various modes of transport. - 2.24.
 The appeal scheme would retain existing field patterns, boundaries and hedgerows. - 2.25.
 It is agreed that the Site has seen significant internal boundary loss during the 20th century. - 2.26.
 It is agreed that any harm identified to heritage assets arising from changes to setting will be limited within the scope of this consent to 40 years, until the decommissioning of the Scheme.
 As such, the harm would be limited to 40 years in duration - 2.27.
 It is agreed that any harm identified to the Bentley Conservation Area through the construction and operation of the Scheme within the boundary will be limited within the scope of this consent to 40 years, until the decommissioning of the Scheme.
 As such, the harm would be limited to 40 years in duration. - 2.28.
 It is agreed that matters relating to archaeology do not form part of the Heritage RfR and are not a consideration of this Appeal.